 Setup SpecFlow Projects

-The quick introduction guide on our website provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
+The Getting Started guide provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
 This page covers the available options in greater depth.

 Step-by-Step Guide to Setting Up SpecFlow Projects Using NuGet